sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 ## Installing Puppy Linux

 Using my main laptop, I went over to [the Puppy Linux download section](https://puppylinux-woof-ce.github.io/index.html#download) and downloaded "Ubuntu Bionic; x86 32-bit; BionicPup32 8.0".
-I easily flashed this onto a fresh USB thumb drive.
+I easily flashed this onto a fresh USB thumb drive with Pop_OS's "USB Flasher" app.
 I stuck it in the ThinkPad (thankfully, it has 2 USB-A ports), and rebooted, hitting F12 when the ThinkPad logo came up to enter the boot menu.

 ### Forcing PAE
 I loaded Puppy from the USB.
 This was a pit of a trick as I had to add the parameter `forcepae` to the series of boot commands.
 "PAE" stands for "Physical Address Extension".
 [Apparently after 12.10, Lubuntu and Xubuntu require PAE to install.
 Luckily, this Pentium M processor can "force" PAE, but you've got to modify the installation process a bit](https://help.ubuntu.com/community/pae).